superresolution/AIEchoDx/README.md

 Othervise, echocardiographic images need to be cut and save into smaller `.png` format before training.

 ### 2. Training AIEchoDx network
+AIEchoDx is a two-stage network.
+We train the network separatedly.
+But in the future, we can combine the two stage networks and train them togather.
+#### 2.1 Train the Google's Inception V3 network

+#### 2.2 Transfer a 45 frame-echo videos into a 45×2048 matrix

+#### 2.3 Train the diagnostic network

 ### 3. Testing